Learn about inventory management, why it’s important, and the different careers in this field.

 Eliminates manual processes, like looking up past sales and existing inventory

 Economic order quantity (EOQ) is a formula used to calculate the optimal order size to meet demand and stay within budget.
 EOQ is useful for any business, large or small, that manages inventory.
-The goal is to reduce the amount of over-ordering and waste, lower the cost of storage, and maximize quantity discounts offered by vendors.
+The goal is to reduce over-ordering and waste, lower the cost of storage, and maximize quantity discounts offered by vendors.

 Benefits: